MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-build-api-clients-from-swagger-for-app-integration.md

   headers.Add("Authorization", $"Bearer {accessToken}");
   ```

-### Interact with the APIs
+## Interact with the APIs

-After your client library has been generated and you've build the authentication logic into your application, you can begin to interact with the core operationalization APIs.
+Now that you have generated the client library and added authentication logic to your application, you can interact with the core operationalization APIs.

 ```
 <swagger-client-title> client = new <swagger-client-title>(new Uri("https://<host>:<port>"));